jobtriage/jobtriage/README.md

 To make this easier, some of the issues are marked as [good first issue](https://github.com/jobtriage/jobtriage/issues?q=is:open%20is:issue%20label:%22Good%20First%20Issue%22) that contain bugs which have a relatively limited scop and will help you get your feet wet and get you familiar with our contribution process.

+We request you all to follow the design guidelines given [here](/DESIGN_GUIDELINES.md).

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):